Thursday, May 21, 2009

 2. The piece claims that the bill would make gay partners "eligible for health care benefits if employers provide them."
 Somebody over there didn't read the papers; they scrapped that provision before it even passed the state Senate about two weeks ago.

-hat the bill does is to treat domestic partners as first-class citizens."
+3. The paper also claims that "what the bill does is to treat domestic partners as first-class citizens."
 Well, no. It treats these couples as, roughly, third-class citizens.
 First class would be marriage equality.
 Second class would be marriage equality under another name to satisfy those linguistic zealots who believe semantics are more important than the lives of real human beings.
 But this is the best gays can hope for at the moment around here.
 Does the Sun actually think that separate and clearly unequal is "first class?"

 Despite these flaws, several gay leaders are circulating this inaccurate and uninteresting editorial this morning, which surprises nobody by appearing in the town's left-of-center newspaper.
 Yet so far as I can tell, not a single activist passed around R-J Publisher Sherm Frederick's far more compelling and convincing Sunday piece in which he actually argued for full marriage equality for gays.
+When support comes from unexpected quarters and is argued in unexpected ways that actually provides a chance to persuade people who need persuading, that would seem like something to tout.

 While we're on a gay kick this morning, I'm not a fan of Penn Jillette for a myriad of reasons.
 But he took on Glenn Beck earlier this week on Fox News and the results were quite entertaining: